Stefanene/secure-llm/README.md

 # secure-llm

 This is the code repository for a CS350S final project at Stanford University written by Stefan Gabriel Ene.
 This project addresses the need for consumer confidentiality and privacy when prompting cloud-based LLMs.
-This is acheived through trusted execution environment and privacy-preserving techniques like ORAM, PIR, and anonymous computing.
+This is acheived through trusted execution environment and privacy-preserving techniques like ORAM, PIR, and private network access.
 More background can be found in the paper report of this methodology and its findings.

 ## How to Use
 Clone this project using: